-Our short little stint in Kauai for my mom’s big 50th led us to a little town called Hanalei that I wish we had more time to explore.
-It was touristy and gave off that hippie vibe; with cute little surf shops and a fabulous tapa bar, it was extremely reminiscent of Haleiwa town on O’ahu.
+Our short little stint in Kauai for my mom’s big 50th led us to a little town called Hanalei.
+Hanalei is beautiful and a bit touristy, with cute little surf shops and a fabulous tapa bar called Bar Acuda.
+It was extremely reminiscent of Haleiwa town on the North Shore of Oahu.

-Presenting Bar Acuda in Hanalei, a popular little joint that I found thank’s to trusty Yelp.
-After arrival we were informed that the only seating available was public seating, meaning sharing a table with other people.
+Upon arrival we were informed that the only seating available was public seating, meaning sharing a table with other people.
 Although we’ve never encountered this type of seating arrangement before, it seemed fun!
-Unfortunately the couple we sat next to didn’t agree; I’ve never seen unhappier people eating such delicious food lol.
+Our neighbors were a quiet.
+It was similar to the cafeteria seating in elementary, but with more elegant tables haha.

-The tapa menu was quite extensive, with prices ranging from $6 to $22 for each plate.
+The tapa menu was quite extensive, and a bit on the higher end at an average of $15-20 a plate.
 Our waitress who was always on the up-sell recommended 2-3 plates for each person.
-We thought that was a little much, and were fine with the 4 plates for us total, along with a carafe of sangria.
+We thought that was a little much as we were still having dinner later, and were fine with the 4 plates for us total.
+We also got a carafe of sangria.

 Our first plate was in my eyes, the creme de la creme and my inspiration for choosing Bar Acuda.
 The Local Northshore Honeycomb, with Humboldt fog goat cheese and crisp fuji apples.

 We also got House Baked Crostini with with pine nut pesto, goat cheese, and sweet pepper relish, and Risotto Fritters with molten mozzarella centers and a honey-garlic lime drizzle.
 Usually I find risotto a little too heavy, but it’s perfect in this form.

 Our final plate, the Papa Pave – seared potato gratin with a soft cooked egg and arugula.